hugojosefson/install-nodejs-and-pm2/README.md

  * Sets up `pm2` to run as the `nodejs` user on boot.
  * Prints a message at the end, to prove Node.js was installed correctly.

-The script is idempotent, and can be re-run as many times as you like.
+The script can be re-run as many times as you like.

+If you...

+ * change any desired version numbers by setting corresponding environment variables, or
-If you have updated for example the desired version numbers in the script, or newer versions of the installed packages are available, they will be updated when you re-run the script as root.
+ * change any desired version numbers by editing the script, or
+ * if newer versions of the installed packages are available,

+...they will be updated when you re-run the script as root.

 ## TODO